frankshearar/Home/[Spec]-Package-download-API.md

    This API will use NuGet.Config to get Package Source information
 * User pass NuGet.Config file to the API, then it will use this specified NuGet.Config
 * If No NuGet.Config passed and Root path is null or empty, it will load NuGet.Config from Appdata and ProgramData
-* If No NuGet.Config passed and Root path is not null, it will every Nuget.Config from Root Path to Driver root and also load NuGet.Config from Appdata and ProgramData.
+* If No NuGet.Config passed and Root path is not null, it will load every Nuget.Config from Root Path to Driver root and also load NuGet.Config from Appdata and ProgramData.

 2. **How to specify where the package is downloaded to?** (**TBD**)